 Adding iodine to make a paste holds the sugar together so you can pack it around the wound, but it also provides a second line of defense.
 If you add sugar directly on the wound, it will not keep the blood and other fluids from diluting so it will feed the infection rather than killing it.

 Modern science explains why sugardine works

-Topical application of sugardine stimulates wound healing by activating keratinocytes and firbroblast functions.
-Besides having an anti-microbial effect it promotes re-epithelialization and granulation tissue formation.
+Topical application of sugardine stimulates wound healing by activating keratinocytes and fibroblast functions.
+Besides having an anti-microbial effect, it promotes re-epithelialization and granulation tissue formation.
 Sugar accelerates the extra-cellular urokinase-type plasminogen activator (u-PA) and stimulates the transforming growth factor (TGF).
-The mixture of sugar and iodine acts on wounds not only as an antibiotic agent but also as a modulator for keratinocytes and firbroblasts.
+The mixture of sugar and iodine acts on wounds not only as an antibiotic agent but also as a modulator for keratinocytes and fibroblasts.

 A must reading: Dakin’s solution a homemade antiseptic